rseng/stanford-software-survey/_posts/2021-01-06-two-thousand-twenty.md

 ## How would you rate the university's current level of support for your software-development needs?

-{% assign rate_counts = site.data.stanford-software-survey-2020["How would you rate the university's current level of support for your software-development needs?"].counts %}
+{% assign usupport_counts = site.data.stanford-software-survey-2020["How would you rate the university's current level of support for your software-development needs?"].counts %}
-{% include graphs/pie.html counts=rate_counts divid="chart_rate_2020" %}
+{% include graphs/bar.html counts=usupport_counts divid="usupport_chart_2020" labels="Very Poor,Poor,Average,Good,Excellent" %}

 <br>